-Dr. Enrique Caballero, director of the International Programs of Education and Innovation of the School of Medicine of the University of Harvard, visited UAG and explained that the online courses will be offered for the purpose to deepen the knowledge of the basic sciences: biochemistry, genetics, immunology, physiology and pharmacology.
+Dr. Enrique Caballero, director of the International Programs of Education and Innovation of the School of Medicine of the University of Harvard, visited UAG and explained that the online courses will be offered for the purpose to deepen the knowledge of the basic sciences: biochemistry, genetics, immunology, physiology, and pharmacology.

 “This will be a unique educational experience and a great benefit for the students.
 In my experience, learning basic science was a difficult challenge however, it is very important to acquire this knowledge at this stage of the career.
-No matter what they do afterwards, having a solid basic science education benefits the adequate training of the student” he said.
+No matter what they do afterward, having a solid basic science education benefits the adequate training of the student” he said.

 The online courses were developed by professors and specialists from Harvard University.
-They have up to date information of each field, created with high quality technology (audio, video and interactive sections) and the student will interact with the teacher, have periodic evaluations and more.
+They have up to date information of each field, created with high-quality technology (audio, video and interactive sections) and the student will interact with the teacher, have periodic evaluations and more.

 “It allows a greater link between basic science concepts and clinical areas.
 These courses are part of the curriculum of the medical school, whose content is what all doctors need in their training.
 The UAG is the first university in Latin America that will offer these five courses for its students ” said the Harvard doctor.

 The courses will last 10 weeks in which approximately 10 sessions are covered.
 The student must dedicate 3 to 5 hours a week to cover the courses, which will be intensive and with a certain degree of difficulty.